150+ Common Haitian Last Names Or Surnames, With Meanings

 136. Labonté

 Labonté is derived from the French phrase la bonté, which means ‘kindness’ or ‘goodness.’
-It is used as a French surname in Quebec and also a Mauritian Creole surname.
+It is used as a French surname in Quebec and it is also one of the Creole last names found in Mauritian culture.

 137. Lefils